 If you’re considering purchasing a life insurance policy, you may have some questions about how they work, like can life insurance policies expire?
 The answer to that depends on the policy.

-The expiration of a life insurance policy is the policy’s coverage ends.
+The expiration of a life insurance policy is when the policy’s coverage ends.
 This is also referred to as a policy cancellation or termination.

 Types of life insurance policies